Definition: solid-state bulk lasers where the gain medium has the form of a slab

 If only the typical slab lasers with wide aspect ratio are considered, there are essentially two different pumping geometries, as sketched in Figure 1.

-Power extraction is more difficult in slab lasers than in rod lasers, as there is a pronounced asymmetry in terms of both geometry and thermal lensing.
+Power extraction is generally more difficult in slab lasers than in rod lasers and thin-disk lasers, as there is a pronounced asymmetry in terms of both geometry and thermal lensing.
+This is particularly the case if the full slab volume is pumped (e.g. for lamp-pumped slabs).
 Assuming that the slab is cooled through its large faces, there is a strong thermal lens in the direction perpendicular to these faces, and a much weaker thermal lens in the other direction.
 One approach to deal with that is to build a laser resonator with a strongly elliptical mode, adapted to the asymmetric geometric shape and lensing.

-A technique for strongly reducing the strong thermal lensing in one direction is to use a zig-zag slab geometry, where the laser beam makes a zig-zag path through the gain medium (Figure 2), so that the effects of the strong thermal lens in the “thin” direction are largely averaged out.
+A technique for strongly reducing the strong thermal lensing in one direction is to use a zigzag slab geometry, where the laser beam makes a zigzag path through the gain medium (Figure 2), so that the effects of the strong thermal lens in the “thin” direction are largely averaged out.
+Here, the flat surfaces need to be polished for high optical quality, and one must avoid anything (e.g., direct contact with metal surfaces) which could spoil their reflectivity.

 Instead of using a strongly elliptical beam, it is possible to fold the beam path in the other direction (Figure 3).
 Note that the two folding mirrors should not be parallel, as this would induce parasitic lasing between these mirrors.
-In the vertical direction, the pump radiation may be restricted to a thin slice, and the resonator mode size can be accordingly adapted.
+In the vertical direction, the pump radiation may be restricted to a thin slice, and the resonator mode size can be adapted accordingly.

 Another approach for power extraction is the use of an unstable laser resonator.
 Typically, lasing occurs between two highly reflecting mirrors, and part of the circulating power is coupled out using a scraping mirror.